-Also of importance to consider in determining LUPP map changes is the interface between adjacent uses.
-As Attachment C indicates the expansion of the Campustown Service Center mix of uses is adjacent to and an expansion of commercial uses east of the subject sites fronting on Lincoln Way.
+Also of importance in determining appropriateness of LUPP map changes is the interface between adjacent uses.
+As Attachment C illustrates, the expansion of the Campustown Service Center mix of uses is adjacent to an expansion of commercial uses east of the subject sites fronting on Lincoln Way.
 Additionally, the High Density Residential area adjacent to the site to the south and the existing Low Density Residential area to the west need to be addressed to create the appropriate transitions to the more intense use and height proposed for the subject site.
-Due to the size of the site and some available flexibility in design of the project, appropriate transitions appear to be able to be incorporated into the design of the project as it abuts the surrounding residential properties.
+Due to the size of the site, it is unlikely that the full site would be developed with a building(s).
+However, a substantial portion would be developed with buildings and would likely have buildings abutting the Hyland frontage across from existing residential.
+The CSC zoning does not have standards that directly address architectural transitions, but instead focuses on use of brick building materials, commercial spaces, and screening of parking decks.

 The subject site is part of the Focus Area 4 in the initial evaluation period of the Lincoln Corridor Plan.
 The Lincoln Corridor Plan is ongoing, but this site was permitted to pursue an independent approval process as it was determined it would not conflict with the planning efforts of the properties to the west of this site.
-Focus area recommendations have not been completed, but in the preliminary assessment it is not believed that west of Hyland there would be a need for additional commercial and that housing may increase in intensity from current conditions, but would not be to the magnitude that is allowed with the core Campustown area.
-This subject 1.8 site is viewed as bright line transition of commercial area to housing to the west.
+Focus area recommendations have not been completed, but in the preliminary assessment it is not believed that there would be a need for additional commercial west of Hyland and that housing may increase in intensity from current conditions, but would not be to the magnitude that is allowed with the core Campustown area.
+This subject 1.8 site is viewed by staff as a bright line transition of commercial area to housing to the west.

-In review of the need for apartment housing types with previous LUPP Amendments and Rezonings earlier this year, (Crane Farm, South Duff, and Village Park), staff included consideration of this site for redevelopment in reaching a conclusion that apartment needs are in the process of satisfying demands for the next few years.
-This site was highlighted as meeting student housing needs as the other sites were looked at to meet a broader market need and as workforce housing.
+In review of the need for apartment housing types with previous LUPP Amendments and rezonings earlier this year, (Crane Farm, South Duff, and Village Park), staff included consideration of this site for redevelopment in reaching a conclusion that apartment needs are in the process of satisfying demands for the next few years.
+This site was highlighted as meeting student housing needs, since the other sites were looked at to meet a broader market need and as workforce housing.